rohandhruva/apollo-kotlin-normalized-cache/Writerside/topics/partial-cache-reads.md

 # Partial cache reads

 The cache supports partial cache reads, in a similar way to how GraphQL supports partial responses.
-This means that if some fields are missing from the cache, the cache will return the available data along with any errors for the missing fields.
+This means that if some fields are missing from the cache, the cache returns the available data along with any errors for the missing fields.

 ## With `ApolloStore`